-Prepayments and Other Current Assets is composed of input value added tax, prepaid taxes, deposits and others.
+Prepayments and Other Current Assets is composed of prepaid taxes, input value added tax, deposits and others.
 Input tax represents the 12% value added tax (VAT) on purchases of goods and services.
 Prepaid taxes consist of creditable withholding taxes at source.

-Increase in Property and Equipment - Net - 147.18%
+Decrease in Property and Equipment - Net - 6.36%